 New Hampshire — Food and Restaurants

-Although it’s far from an international dining hot spot, New Hampshire has a long tradition of eating locally and eating well.
-You can expect to find rustic American cuisine in most of the state’s restaurants and great seafood along the coast, with more ethnic options in the biggest cities like Manchester, Portsmouth, and Concord.
+Although it’s far from an international dining hub, New Hampshire has a long tradition of local cuisine and eating well.
+You can expect to find rustic American cuisine in most of the state’s restaurants and great seafood along the coast, with ethnic options in the larger cities like Manchester, Portsmouth and Concord.
 Entertainment in New Hampshire follows the same pattern.
-Most of the bars are laid back local places, and nightclubs are nearly impossible to find.
-This is state where the focus is on kicking back with a craft beer after a hearty meal.
-But overall your budget will stretch far in the bars and restaurants.
+Most of the bars are laid back local watering holes with nightclubs nearly non-existant.
+The focus is on kicking back with a craft beer after a hearty meal, but overall your budget will stretch far in the bars and restaurants.

 Bars and Pubbing in New Hampshire

-Manchester is another town with a decent nightlife scene, especially around downtown’s Elm Street neighborhood.
-Strange Brew Tavern (88 Market Street, Manchester) is good for music while Billy’s Sports Bar (34 Tarrytown Road, Manchester) is the quintessential pub to watch sports and drink.
-Often the drinking and the dining go together in New Hampshire towns like North Conway, whose Moat Mountain Smoke House & Brewing Company (3378 White Mountain Hwy, North Conway) is one of the best spots to drink and eat.
+Manchester is another town with a decent nightlife, especially around the Elm Street neighborhood.
+Strange Brew Tavern (88 Market Street, Manchester) is good for music while Billy’s Sports Bar (34 Tarrytown Road, Manchester) is the quintessential pub to watch sports and toss back a cold one.
+Often the drinking and dining go together in towns like North Conway where Moat Mountain Smoke House & Brewing Company (3378 White Mountain Hwy, North Conway) is one of the best spots for dinner and brews.

 Dining and Cuisine in New Hampshire

-Dining in New Hampshire is also a very casual affair, defined by friendly diners and cozy cafés where the food is all-American and usually quite cheap.
-Hanover’s reigning spot for all-day breakfasts and yummy lunches since the 1940s is Lou’s (30 S. Main Street, Hanover).
-There is also plenty of fine dining in the state, usually found at historic inns like the Daniel Webster Room (2 S. Main Street, Hanover) where colonial New England creates the ambiance and menu.
+Dining in New Hampshire is also a very casual affair, defined by friendly local diners and cozy cafés where the food is all-American and usually quite cheap.
+Hanover’s reigning spot for all-day breakfast and yummy lunches is Lou’s (30 S. Main Street, Hanover), which has been around since the 1940s.
+There is also plenty of fine dining, usually located at historic inns like the Daniel Webster Room (2 S. Main Street, Hanover) where colonial New England dicatates the ambiance and menu.

-In Portsmouth there are several top-end seafood restaurants, including Pesce Blue (103 Congress Street, Portsmouth) and Black Trumpet Bistro (29 Ceres Street, Portsmouth).
+In Portsmouth there are several high-end seafood restaurants, including Pesce Blue (103 Congress Street, Portsmouth) and Black Trumpet Bistro (29 Ceres Street, Portsmouth).
 This charming coastal city has one of New England’s most exciting café scenes as well as a thriving coffee culture.
-Just cruise the historic downtown where a dozen cool coffee houses like Breaking New Ground (14 Market Square, Portsmouth) await.
-As in most parts of the world, look for where the locals are packed in and you can’t go wrong.
+Just cruise the historic downtown where a dozen cool coffee houses like Breaking New Ground (14 Market Square, Portsmouth) await to caffeinate the students.
+As with most parts of the world, look for where the locals are crowding and you won't go wrong.